Facility Standards Medical Insurance|Kano General Hospital

 • We process insurance claims online.

-• We are committed to providing high-quality medical care through Medical DX by actively promoting the use of My Number Health Insurance Cards and other digital initiatives.
+• We promote the use of My Number Health Insurance Cards and other digital initiatives to provide high-quality medical care through Medical DX.

-• We will continue to advance initiatives including the issuance of electronic prescriptions and the introduction of the electronic medical record sharing service. (※ Planned for future implementation)
+• We will continue to advance initiatives such as the issuance of electronic prescriptions and the introduction of the electronic medical record sharing service. (※ Planned for future implementation)

 Pharmaceutical Policy